Beginner Guide to IPtables

 So it will deny tcp connection when traffic will coming on port 21, 23 and give a message Time Out.

 Reject Incoming Traffic

-Reject and Drop action closely work same in order to obstruct the incoming traffic from establishing connection with server only the difference is that, here it will send message with “ICMP message Port Unreachable” and drop the incoming packet.
-You can use given below command here we have reject incoming on port 25 for SMTP.
+Reject and Drop action closely work same in order to obstruct the incoming traffic from establishing a connection with the server only the difference is that, here it will send a message with “ICMP message Port Unreachable” and drop the incoming packet.
+You can use given below command here we have to reject incoming on port 25 for SMTP.

 Allow Incoming Traffic from Specific IP